 If you are replacing a component, remove the existing component before performing the installation procedure.

-- NOTE: Depending on the configuration ordered, your computer may support a 2230 solid-state drive, or a 2280 solid-state drive in M.2 slot one. - (i) NOTE: This procedure applies only if you are installing a 2230 solid-state drive in M.2 slot one.
+NOTE: Depending on the configuration ordered, your computer may support an M.2 2230 solid-state drive or an M.2 2280 solid-state drive in M.2 slot one.